phoebe-project/phoebe2/devel/phoebe-doc/how_to_setup.rst

     $:> sudo ln -s plat-x86_64-linux-gnu/_sysconfigdata_nd.py .

-5. If you get a OSError, that seems to traceback to an attributeError, that is raised when trying to install pip, the website if probably down.
+5. If you get a OSError, that seems to traceback to an attributeError, that is raised when trying to install pip, the website is probably down.
 A little higher up in the traceback you should then find something like::

         Reading http://pypi.python.org/simple/pip/